trws2/ml_practices_and_resources/day43/README.md

                 - Response from DNS must be returned swiftly to resolve the IP address of a web url.
 Therefore, the DNS service must achieve high performance.
                 - We have billions of users from around the world that need to use DNS to get IP addressed to access internet.
 Therefore, the DNS service must achieve scalability.
                 - DNS prioritizes **eventual consistency** because it processes significantly more read operations than write operations.
 Updates to DNS records propagate lazily, allowing for faster responses to queries without overloading the infrastructure.
-        - To maintain high availability, should the TTL value be large or small?
-            -
         - what is the difference between UDP and TCP?
             - In computer networks, UDP (User Datagram Protocol) and TCP (Transmission Control Protocol) are two fundamental protocols for data transmission.
 Here are the key differences between them:
                 - Connection Type